 Our underlying philosophy is that only by embracing the full complexity of human cancers will we be able to devise new and effective treatment strategies.
-This leads many of our groups to examine questions relating to tumour both between heterogeneity, and within individual patients, with a goal of understanding how genomic and phenotypic diversity impact the course of disease development and its response to treatment.
+This leads many of our groups to examine questions relating to tumour heterogeneity, both between and within individual patients, with a goal of understanding how genomic and phenotypic diversity impact the course of disease development and its response to treatment.
 We also study the ecology of tumours, probing how interactions between tumour cells and the normal cells of the patient influence their respective behaviours.
 This includes immune cells but extends to other cell types of the stroma and vasculature.
-Overall, the Institute seeks to build within areas of strength but is also keen to extend our reach to other cancers of unmet need environment.
-We serve as a significant hub within the broader Cambridge cancer community and house the headquarters of the CRUK Cambridge Centre, the largest of the CRUK Major Centres.
-In addition, the CI contributes to many of the collaborative centres and initiatives that Cancer Research UK helps to support, including the Cambridge Biomedical Research Centre, the Experimental Cancer Medicine Centre, and the Cambridge Pancreatic Cancer Centre.
+Overall, the Institute seeks to build within areas of strength but is also keen to extend our reach to other cancers of unmet need.